BuildFarBox/FarBox-Doc/docs/3 Configs/3 post configs.markdown

 ### url

-A field to custome the url path for a post.
+A field to custom the url path for a post.

 The value will be stored in `{{doc.url_path}}`.